Public Policy

 For AHMA, policy is relationship-driven and involves building connections with key government decision-makers before decisions are made about major policies, legislation, and budget allocations.
 AHMA does this effectively by communicating its priorities to the right contacts at the right time, which has proven to be a successful strategy for making change.

-While advocacy has always been a key function of AHMA’s work and mandate, we have recently undergone substantial growth in the public policy space to increase our presence at relevant decision-making tables and to ensure that the voices of Indigenous Housing providers in BC and their concerns are being listened to and addressed.
-This shift responds to AHMA’s key priorities outlined in the Urban, Rural and Northern Indigenous Housing Strategy (URNIHS), which provides strategic direction to AHMA and underscores the need for AHMA to engage in policy and program development to enhance the delivery and quality of affordable housing.
-It also helps AHMA meet its responsibilities listed in the Indigenous Social Housing Management Agreement, including:
+While advocacy has always been a key function of AHMA’s work and mandate, we continue to increase our presence at relevant decision-making tables and to ensure that the voices of Indigenous Housing providers in BC and their concerns are being listened to and addressed.
+Policy work is one of AHMA’s responsibilities listed in the Indigenous Social Housing Management Agreement, including:

 - Participating in housing policy and program development with all levels of government; and